sarmentow/riscv/README.md

 I wrote this as a learning exercise while watching lectures and reading on computer architecture.
 As I watched some CS61C lectures from UC Berkeley I found online, I decided that instead of writing a RISC-V core in Logisim (as it gets asked in one of the class projects) I would write it in an actual HDL that would let me later extend it and perhaps synthesize it on an FPGA - at least that's the objective right now.

-I also want to write some software to make it useful - as the title of this README suggests - but I need to figure out how to implement some hardware (networking, graphics etc.).
+I also want to write some software to make it useful - as the title of this README suggests - but I need to figure out how to implement some hardware (networking, graphics etc.) for I/O.

 ## Parts

 * Hardware implementation in Verilog
-	* Single-cycle (for now) RISC-V (RV32I) core
+	* ~~Single-cycle (for now)~~ Pipelined RISC-V (RV32I) core
 	* 16k bytes of data memory
 	* TODO: some networking hardware? (no clue for now)
 * Software